Table of Contents

-C uses its own data and looks for data in A 30 minutes before and 5 minutes after.
+A uses its own data and looks for data in C and B 30 minutes before and 5 minutes after.
 This means that at HH:56 if it does not find data for both B and C in the range 30 minutes before and 5 minutes after it will not return anything.
-And as B only updates at HH:31 this scenario will not return any data.
+However as B has updates at HH:31 and C at HH:00 this scenario will return value.

-Note however that it would have found data for C at HH:00 and HH:15.
-It would use the HH:00 measurement as that is closer.
+Note that it would have found data for C at HH:00, HH:30 and HH:45.
+It would use the HH:00 measurement as that is the closest one.